The NERSC Allocation Request Form (ERCAP)

 The code descriptions you provide are used by DOE and NERSC to evaluate the type and extent of machine resources that users require.

-A code description should be provided for each of your project's most frequently used codes and applications.
-The information for each code is contained under a tab for that code.
-Click on the "Add another code" tab to type in your answers for another code.
+A code description should be provided for each of your project's 5 most frequently used codes and applications.

 If renewing, please check:

-- That you still intend to use all of the codes listed.
+- That you still intend to use all of the codes listed - delete those you no longer use.

 - Add new codes as needed.